ivre/ivre/doc/AGENT.md

 When all the targets have been sent to an agent, the agents get disassociated from the scan so that another scan can use them.
-You can check the scan evolution by issuing `runscans-agentdb --list-scans`.
+You can check the scan evolution by issuing `ivre runscansagentdb --list-scans`.

 ---